 Imagine a camera lens, with its changing aperture, focusing on detail and then expanding the field to capture it’s context…

-And in establishing the critically specific importance of site, context and brief, it rightly anchors the importance of client deliverables as central to the project:
+And in establishing the critically specific importance of site, context and brief, it rightly anchors the importance of client deliverables as the central component of the circular project management model:

 And so, by being tangibly project-centric, iterative project activity functions take place within (the synchrony of) a series of concentric information streams (circular project management).
 This information is ‘filtered’ by way of exchange across a privacy gradient of shared boundaries.
 Again by way of analogy, we alternately visualise this approach as: